entropyxyz/entropy-docs/content/reference/rust-testing-interface.md

 ---

 {{< callout type="warning" >}}
-This CLI has no secure private key storage and is intended for use with test networks.
-If you want a fully featured interface, [check out the JavaScript CLI]({{< relref "./command-line-interface.md" >}}).
+**No Secure Key Storage**: This CLI has no secure private key storage and is only intended for use with test networks.
+Do not use this interface in a production environment.
+If you want a fully featured interface, [check out the Entropy CLI]({{< relref "./command-line-interface.md" >}}).
 {{< /callout >}}

 ## Installation